dreampulse/modelizer/README.md

 ### Using references / (1:1)-Relation

-I assume that you have defined the folowing model:
+I assume that you have defined the following model:

 ```javascript
 // The Model-definition of an Address